Welshy92/everyday-legends/README.md

 ![My original chosen colour scheme](/assets/images/colour_scheme.png)

 The colour scheme I have chosen is based off of the league of legends logo's gold and a very dark blue to provide a suitable contrast.
+I have brightened the gold a bit to provide a better contrast for the visually impaired.
 This scheme is commonly used within various league of legends media so it will match the feel provided by Riot games.